CoderGeoff/DependencyInversionJava/README.md

 | `MoveOutcomeBuilder` | A utility class used during to player's move to build MoveOutcome objects |
 | `SnakesAndLadders` | The game itself.
 It has one method, play, that interacts with the console as you play the game |

-Compare your code as it stands after Task 4 with the code here.
+Now repeat tasks 1-4, this writing the test tests, but starting with the code that adheres more to the dependency inversion  principle.